 This is a weekly walking group, where participants receive peer support from others who are grieving in the community.
 The walk is led by volunteers who have received hospice bereavement training.
 The walk takes place every Tuesday morning at 9:30am in Stratford.
 There is a short intake to complete prior to joining.

-We will be facilitating a three-week “Beginning with Grief” group that will run at various times throughout the year.
-Focusing on various losses, these groups will include time to share your grief experience and allow for the opportunity to make connections with others who are grieving.
-These groups are currently held in person at Rotary Hospice.
+Our social workers facilitate quarterly bereavement groups throughout the year, both virtually and in-person.
+Focusing on various losses, these groups will include time to share your grief experience, learn coping strategies, and allow for the opportunity to make connections with others who are grieving.

 Honouring and Remembering Loved Ones